Peter Phillips (businessman)

 Peter Andrew Jestyn Phillips (born 1 May 1962) is the Chief Executive of Cambridge University Press & Assessment, a non-teaching department of the University of Cambridge, when it was formed on 1 August 2021.

-He is also a Fellow of Wolfson College, Cambridge, a Trustee of the Cambridge Commonwealth Trust and a Council Member and former President of The Publishers Association.
+He is also a Fellow of Wolfson College, Cambridge, a former Trustee of the Cambridge Commonwealth Trust and a former President of The Publishers Association.

 He was previously a trustee of the Nuffield Trust, the Crafts Council, Article 19 and the John Schofield Trust, an adviser to the Royal College of Physicians, Chairman of the Sabre Trust and a director of Parliamentary Broadcasting Limited.

 The Bookseller described Phillips as one of the "most influential people in UK publishing”.

 Education

 Phillips studied Mathematics at Merton College, Oxford, graduating with first class honours.
 He also holds a Masters degree from the University of Cambridge and graduated from Harvard Business School’s Advanced Management Program in 2002.